 Other Side Effects

-There are a number of other side effects that are caused from using Vivitrol.
+There are a number of other side effects that are caused by using Vivitrol.
 One such side effect is a depressed mood.
 This change in emotion can lead to suicide or suicidal thoughts or behaviors.
 Telling your family members or loved ones that you are using the medication can help prevent suicidal thoughts from being acted upon.
-Some people who have received Vivitrol that have had some type of pneumonia that is caused by an allergic reaction to the medication.
+Some people who have received Vivitrol have had some type of pneumonia that is caused by an allergic reaction to the medication.
 If this happens, it may require hospitalization.
 Other common side effects include:

 - Painful joints

 - Muscle cramps

 In a six-month double-blind, placebo-controlled study, Vivitrol was proven to be effective in helping to prevent relapse to opioid dependence after detox.
 The study found that patients of the patients who were given Vivitrol, 90 percent had been opioid-free, compared to 35 percent who were receiving the placebo.
-Vivitrol users were are reported to have a 55 percent decrease in opioid cravings from the baseline compared to 3 percent for patients who were given the placebo.
+Vivitrol users were reported to have a 55 percent decrease in opioid cravings from the baseline compared to 3 percent for patients who were given the placebo.
 Overall, patients who were injected with Vivitrol were 17 times less likely to relapse to physical dependence compared to those who received the placebo.

 A similar study was done to test the effectiveness of the drug when treating alcoholism.
 The study saw similar results.
 Patients given Vivitrol demonstrated a 25 percent greater reduction in days spent heavy drinking than those treated with the placebo.
 Also, patients using Vivitrol spent fewer days drinking and saw more success maintaining continuous abstinence.

 As with any recovery treatment medication, many scientists and psychiatrists caution against labeling Vivitrol as a magic bullet or overstating its efficacy.
 It’s not the sole factor that can decide the outcome of treatment.
 However, taking the shot monthly can be extremely helpful for those facing daily cravings for opioids or alcohol.

 Vivitrol vs. Suboxone